cbaldwin20J/udacity_react_project_2/my-app/README.md

+This project is a polling app.
 Download the files to your computer. 'npm install' will install everything you need to run this project. 'npm start' will automatically open a browser window and run the project for you.